 Pro #3: Built-in Zone Control

-• Areas that have heating/cooling problems.
-Mini-split systems are an efficient way to make rooms that struggle to stay cool or warm (like upstairs bedrooms) more comfortable, without having to freeze or roast the rest of the house.
+- Areas that have heating/cooling problems: Efficient way to make rooms that struggle to stay cool or warm more comfortable.

 Ductless HVAC systems cost roughly 30% more than forced air HVAC systems.
-How much you'll pay for your mini-split system will increase with the:
+Your cost will depend on number of zones, size, and system efficiency.

 Con #2: Appearance